CongducPham/LowCostLoRaGw/README.md

 Latest news
 -----------

 - **NEW-Oct20** The low-level radio communication library has moved to the SX12XX LoRa library from Stuart Robinson in order to build devices and gateways with **SX126X, SX127X and SX128X LoRa chip**.
+The default gateway program is compiled for an SX127X based module using the SX12XX library.
 This is a major move to provide support for the most recent LoRa chips including those for 2.4GHz LoRa.
-See [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-SX12XX.md)
+See [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-SX12XX.md).

 Quick start
 -----------